anywhichway/about-time/README.md

 # Updates (reverse chronological order)

+2015-12-31 v0.1.1 Removed Date object extensions that are not dependent on Time, Duration, TimeSpan.
+Moved Date object extensions from joex to this file where such extensions depend on Time, Duration, or TimeSpan

-015-12-31 v0.1.0 Added toJSON, documentation and more unit tests.
+2015-12-31 v0.1.0 Added toJSON, documentation and more unit tests.
 The behavior of Time changed substantially.
 The property *.milliseconds* is no longer modified when precision is changed.
 Instead, *.precision* is stored on the instance and *.valueOf()* returns the appropriate milliseconds.
 The behavior of Duration changed substantially.
 The properties *.period* and .*count* are now exposed and *.length* is computed dynamically.
 And, *.years, .quarters, .months, .weeks, .days, .hours, .minutes, .seconds, .milliseconds.* are READONLY.The TimeSpan objects eliminated the methods adjacentOrBefore and adjacentOrAfter and fixed bugs related to intersection and leap years.

-015-12-29 v0.0.6 Added more unit tests
+2015-12-29 v0.0.6 Added more unit tests

-015-12-29 v0.0.5 Added revivers and unit tests
+2015-12-29 v0.0.5 Added revivers and unit tests

 2015-12-12 v0.0.4 Codacy driven improvements